tommasoltrz/FaceBlur/README.md

 You can now see your app in the target folder

 ## Troubleshooting
-If you get the error `unable to open .../your-path/shape_predictor_68_face_landmarks.dat` simply copy and paste the folder `face_recognition_models folder` from your virtual environment into the app
+If you get the error `unable to open .../your-path/shape_predictor_68_face_landmarks.dat` simply copy and paste the folder `face_recognition_models` from your virtual environment into the app

     cp -R .../your-path//FaceBlur/venv/lib/python3.6/site-packages/face_recognition_models .../your-path/FaceBlur/target/Faceblur.app/Contents/MacOS